Simulate a superposition of images with vmap

 boundaries.
 There is very good reason for this!
 To learn more, read the section of the equinox documentation on model ensembling.

-.
-Next, we will finally define functions to batch and sum over images!
-To do this, we will again use a cryojax
+Finally, we can define functions to batch and sum over images!
+To do this, we will complete the picture of how to use equinox

 import equinox as eqx